SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - Add hmmpress into command line since we only let the Pfam-A.hmm to be uplaoded.
 - Did test all possible options -> right now there is one option which doesnt work at all and some other options which enter a error if not enough data is inputed
 - Include the var [genbankDict] as argument for the function [parseHmmScan] did fix the error (look at the mibig.log file)
+- Fix [-d | --domain_overlap_cutoff] with anotate the type in the parse function (parse of the args). -> Evreything works fine then look in domain_overlap_cutoff.log for details